acronis/ui-component-library/packages/documentation/components/popover/popover.doc.md

 ---
-title: ACV Popover component
+title: Acv Popover component
 lang: en-US
 editLink: true
 ---

-# ACV Popover
+# Acv Popover

 A pop-up element that can contain text, links, form elements, and any other content.
 Do not confuse popover and tooltip components.